Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You send a short message of twenty-five words or less to a creature with which you are familiar.
 The creature hears the message in its mind, recognizes you as the sender if it knows you, and can answer in a like manner immediately.
 The spell enables creatures with Intelligence scores of at least 1 to understand the meaning of your message.

 You can send the message across any distance and even to other planes of existence, but if the target is on a different plane than you, there is a 5 percent chance that the message doesn't arrive.

+### Shackles of Pain^HB^
+*3rd-level necromancy*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 60 feet
+**Components:** S, M (a rusty chain)
+**Duration:** Concentration, up to 1 minute

+You conjure spectral chains to wrap around the target creature's soul, binding it to yours.
+The creature must make a Constitution saving throw, or be shackled for the spell's duration.
+For the spell's duration, each time you take damage, the shackled creature takes half amount of the damage you receive.

+***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you may target an additional creature for every 2 levels above 3rd.

 ### Sleet Storm
 *3rd-level conjuration*